Second Term / 2nd Term

 He or she does the necessary corrections when and where the needs arise.

-- Mention four characteristics of a nation
+- Mention four problems of ethnicity in Nigeria

 - Write out four features of a country